New files arrive on S3, and, within 5 minutes, the core tables that depend on them are re-built.

 These are the core abstractions of Dagster’s declarative, asset-based scheduling system:

 Dagster thinks in terms of materializing data assets, rather than just executing tasks.
 My post introducing software-defined assets gives a full view of why and how this works.
 A crucial element of Dagster’s software-defined assets approach is that the graph of data assets is different from the execution DAGs that show up in systems like Airflow.
 Execution DAGs track execution dependencies: do task Y after task X. The data asset graph tracks data dependencies: data asset Y is derived from data asset X.

 Data dependencies are vital no matter how you schedule or manually update your assets.
-If a daily asset depends on an hourly asset, you’ll read from the hourly asset every time you update the daily asset.
+If a daily asset depends on an hourly asset, you’ll read from the latest data from the hourly asset every time you update the daily asset.